andlo/mycroft-skills-list-gitbook/skills/Netatmo-Weather.henridbr.md

 ---
 description: A Mycroft Skill for Home Temperatures and more with Netatmo
 ---
+# Netatmo Weather
+### _Netatmo-Weather.henridbr_
+## About:
 Netatmo weather device is part of your home network using wifi and you can look at some parameters from Netatmo website on your desktop, or apps on smartphones and tablets.

 [![Netatmo_weather station](https://raw.githubusercontent.com/henridbr/Netatmo-Weather/master/images/Netatmo-device.png